Stewart Duff: Early life and career

 Duff was born in Wellington on 2 November 1908.
 He was educated at Wellington College.
-After leaving school in 1925 he moved to Eketahuna and worked on a local dairy farm for one year.
+After leaving school in 1925 he moved to Eketāhuna and worked on a local dairy farm for one year.
 He then began a career in the advertising industry which would last 43 consecutive years, first as a salesman then as copy writer.
 In 1933 he married Isobel Roberta Williams.
 By virtue of his advertising career, he was a member of the Wellington Publicity Club.
 He then joined the New Zealand Broadcasting Service as advertising manager and was later station director.
 He then became the managing director of the Dormer Beck advertising company.
 In 1964 he was appointed a Justice of the peace.

 His career was briefly interrupted during World War II he spent two years overseas serving with the Royal New Zealand Air Force (RNZAF) from 1943 to 1945.

 Even after he "retired" in 1969, he still worked over 40 hours a week for the many private and community causes he was affiliated with.
 From 1976 to 1979 he was President of the New Zealand Electrical Supply Authority.
 He was also President of the Electrical Development Association, Chairman of the Airport Authorities of New Zealand, deputy chairman of the Wellington Regional Water Board and a board member of the Wellington District Licensing Committee and an executive member of the New Zealand Traffic Institute.
 He was Chairman of Directors of the Wellington Coca-Cola Bottlers Limited and patron of both the Wellington Surfcasting Club and Wellington Angling Club.